ZonaZebra/API-Project-using-Youtube-Data-APIv3/README.md

 # Launching The Application

-To Launch the application, run docker-compose up -d --build At this point the application will be running and ready to go,
+To Launch the application, run docker-compose up -d --build
+At this point the application will be running and ready to go,
-so long as you have docker installed and prepared the .env file appropriately
+so long as you have docker installed and prepared the .env file appropriately.

+To Close the application, run docker-compose down -v